cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
 Please bring two simple sketches of the floor plan and plot plan to your consultation.
 Use a separate page for each sketch.
 These sketches don’t have to be perfect drawings, but they should give the reviewer enough information so they can see:

-#### What your interior currently looks like, including any windows and doors.
+#### What your interior looks like.
+Make sure to include:&nbsp;

-* The current floor plan
+* the current floor plan,
-* The existing walls of your home
+* the existing walls of your home,
-* Any walls you will tear down
+* any walls you will tear down,
+* and any windows and doors.

 #### What your remodel project will look like when it's completed.
+Make sure to include:

-* The proposed floor plan (including new windows or doors)
+* the proposed floor plan (including new windows or doors),
-* The proposed new walls
+* and the proposed new walls.

 Make sure you label smoke and carbon monoxide detectors and any walls that will be partially or completely torn down.
 Do your best to label any load-bearing walls or beams.